 The application process for any work visa category is a major challenge and deters many highly skilled expats from finding jobs in South Africa, even if this country is in dire need for expertise from foreign experts in many professions.
 The often cited 'skills gap' is growing wider.
 IT Jobs, jobs in the health or education sector need to be filled with international experts as there is not enough local expertise in these industries.

-Professionals like engineers, teachers, medical staff and IT consultants will find great job opportunities in South Africa.
+Engineers, teachers, medical staff and IT specialists will find great job opportunities in South Africa.
 These are professions which were identified to be in great demand but short supply and therefore being scarce or critical skills in South Africa but needed for economic growth of the country.